 - 1 tablespoon salted butter

-- Preheat oven to 350°F. Spray baking sheets with nonstick spray (or line with parchment paper).
+- Preheat oven to 350°F. and spray baking sheets with nonstick spray (or line with parchment paper).

 - In a mixing bowl, cream shortening and brown sugar.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla and maple extracts.